 The state of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
 In FY 2018, the SBCTC allocated funds to each of the 34 college's based on 3 year average FTE actuals.
 Additionally, the Supplemental Budget also reduces the general fund by the amount set aside specifically for Pension Stabilization.
-This method of allocation will continue in FY2019.
-The College's slight increase in state allocation can be attributed to funded salary and benefit increases in FY2019.
+This method of allocation will continue in FY 2021.
+The College's increase in state allocation can be attributed to funded salary and benefit increases in FY 2020 and additional state funding as a result of the Workforce Education Investment Act.

-In FY 2019, the College's decrease in net tuition and fee revenue is primarily attributable to an increase in scholarship allowances.
+In FY 2020, the College's decrease in net tuition and fee revenue is primarily attributable to an increase in scholarship allowances.

 Pell grant revenues generally follow enrollment trends.
-As the College's enrollment stayed steady during FY 2019, so did the College's Pell Grant revenue.
+As the College's enrollment stayed fairly steady during FY 2020, so did the College's Pell Grant revenue.

-In FY 2019, state and local grant and contract revenues increased \$2,142,507 when compared with FY 2018.
+In FY 2020, state and local grant and contract revenues increased \$1,864,690 when compared with FY 2019.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.